daniw/sell/content_part2.md

     - Who are we?
         - Names
         - electrical engineering
+    - topic of todays presentation is LuXeria ...
-        - interruption by Ervin
+    - ... interruption by Ervin
     - Accept offer from Ervin
     - Try to change recipe
     - Handover to Ervin

 ## Interaction / Communication
-- Chat
-    - IRC
-- E-Mail
-    - important stuff
-    - organisation
 - Weekly meeting
     - meet-up in a physical place
         - course room
     - order dinner
     - talks
     - workshops
+- Chat
+    - IRC
+- E-Mail
+    - important stuff
+    - organisation
 - Wiki
     - talks
     - projects